Livaa/PHP-Custom-Datatypes/README.md

 echo $email->getValue() == "sangoku@namek.com" ? true : false; // -> true
 echo $email->getValue() === "sangoku@namek.com" ? true : false; // -> true
 ```
-# If you found this a bit mind boggling, just remember that calling getValue() is the right way to do.
+# If you find this a bit mind boggling, just remember that calling getValue() is the right way to do.

 Keep it simple, avoid writing more methods into your datatypes.
 They are just supposed to verify and represent the value it does encapsulate, nothing else.